mrtdmrmrt/VueJs-SittingPlan/README.md

 # Sitting Plan

-> This project has been developed within Yemeksepet.com to facilitate floor design and seating plan.
-This page is only the Front-end part of the project.This project was developed using the Vue.js framework.
+> This page is only the Front-end part of the project.This project was developed using the Vue.js framework.

 ## DESCRIPTION OF THE PROJECT